VPNL/infants_sulcalmorphology/README.md

 MATLAB Version: Code was written and tested using MATLAB R2023a, but it should be compatible with both older and more recent MATLAB versions.

+Optional Tools:
-Optional Tools: If you wish to process your own raw data using the scripts (e.g., from NIfTI files), you will need to install Vistasoft, a MATLAB toolbox for neuroimaging data analysis.
+- If you wish to process your own raw data using the scripts (e.g., from NIfTI files), you will need to install Vistasoft, a MATLAB toolbox for neuroimaging data analysis.
+- For infant brain surface reconstruction and analysis, we used a specialized version of FreeSurfer: freesurfer-linux-centos7_x86_64-infant-dev-4a14499-20210109.
+Note that this is a developmental version specifically optimized for infant brains.